spookyboo/ZipExportPlugin/README.md

 The __Zip Export Plugin__ makes use of the generic plugin mechanism of Ogre3D.

 **Installation:**
-Just add the plugin to the plugins.cfg file (under HLMSEditor/bin) with the entry _Plugin=ZipExport_ ; the HLMS Editor recognizes it if you have followed the rules above.
+Just add the plugin entry _Plugin=ZipExport_ to the plugins.cfg file (under HLMSEditor/bin); the HLMS Editor recognizes whether it is a valid plugin.